jaysmore/probable-barnacle/rules.md

 ## How will we will track progress (and follow-up) on completion of tasks

+We will create a chart/spreadsheet showing the different parts of the program and who is assigned to each task.
+This chart will display the status of the tasks/sub-tasks.
+This document will be available to all group members to edit.

 ## How will will communicate difficulties with a task assigned to us